 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Eryn was usually a busy person, having to manage the new duties of being a Marchioness.
 The activities in the domain were booming, motivated by the progressive nature of craftsmen and merchants centered in the area.
 Though Dengel was head of the actual trading company, many permissions and the general direction of the domain had to go through her approval.
 That meant sifting through endless mounds of paperwork.
+‘Her favorite.’

 The construction of the new capital within her domain was another point of complexity.
-Normally, the Duke, or in this case Duchess, would act closely with royalty to oversee the kingdom of Sistina’s activities.
+Normally, the Duke, or in this case Duchess, would act closely with royalty to oversee the Kingdom of Sistina’s activities.

 In the meantime, the current Duchess, Cornelius von Reichenstein, shouldered the military aspect of the nation.
 In addition to the guild of Magic Knights and coordination of the lords’ armies, she had taken charge of the facilities that raised capable fighters and magicians.

-One could say that each person had taken up half of the original responsibilities given to a Duke.
+One could say that each side had taken up half of the original responsibilities given to a Duke.
 At this point, the distribution of power made sense, given the many problems in the past.

 On the other hand, gaining the full support of royalty now made Eryn’s work easier than it had been before.
 At the very least, her subordinates didn’t have to take extra measures as they had done when King Oswald sat on the throne.
 Despite showing some rivalry, Eryn and Katalina were on friendly terms, and they held a certain level of trust in each other.
-Overall, it was a less stressful time than previous.
+Overall, it was a less stressful time than before.

 Almost every day, we would run into her for lunch.
 Sometimes, it was a brief passing due to a scheduling conflict, but other times like today, she would dine with us.